retro16/acsi2stm/README.md

 There are people building and selling products based on this code.
 This project is not directly related to any of these people.
 There is no official hardware beyond the "blue pill" STM32 board and its variants.

+Building and selling units is encouraged, as long as the spirit of free software is preserved and the terms of the license are respected.

 The code here is released under the GPLv3 license (see LICENSE file).
 This has some implications: